Configure route optimization on serving endpoints

 Fetch an OAuth token programmatically

-Use a service principal to authenticate with Azure Databricks provides guidance on how to fetch an OAuth token programmatically.
+Authenticate access to Azure Databricks with a service principal using OAuth (OAuth M2M) provides guidance on how to fetch an OAuth token programmatically.
 In addition to those steps, you must specify authorization_details in the request.

 • Replace <token-endpoint-URL> with the preceding token endpoint URL.